 What is a Checking Account?

-A checking account allows you to manage your finances with relative ease and security.
-You’ll need to open the account at the bank and make a deposit before you can start using it.
-Most users will have their salaries directly deposited to their checking accounts.
-The amount of money that you will have at your disposal equals the amount that you deposit, so unlike credit card accounts, checking accounts aren’t bank loans.
+A checking account allows you to manage your finances efficiently and securely.
+You’ll need to open an account at the bank and make a deposit before using it.
+Most users will have their salaries directly deposited into their checking accounts.
+The amount of money you will have at your disposal equals the amount you deposit, so unlike credit card accounts, checking accounts aren’t bank loans.

 Still, users can have a negative balance on this account.
-If you attempt to make a transaction but have insufficient funds, at times, the bank will allow for the transaction to go through.
-However, you will be required to pay the money back and will encounter overdraft fees.
+If you attempt to make a transaction but have insufficient funds, the bank will sometimes allow the transaction.
+However, you must pay the money back and incur overdraft fees.

-Checking accounts are also known as transactional accounts due to their nature.
-They’re designed to allow the users to withdraw their money as frequently as they need to and make transactions as often as possible (as long as there are enough funds on the account).
+Due to their nature, checking accounts are also known as transactional accounts.
+They’re designed to allow users to withdraw their money as frequently as needed and make transactions as often as possible (as long as enough funds are in the account).

 What are the Benefits of Checking Accounts?

 The main benefit of using a checking account is that it allows you to transfer your money in and out of your account at will.
-As mentioned, it’s typically used for receiving monthly payments, such as salaries, and it can also allow you to pay your monthly bills quickly and easily.
-Checking accounts have the added benefit of keeping your funds safe.
-Carrying cash around or storing it in your home is generally considered to be risky – in case you lose your wallet or your home is burglarized, you have no way of retrieving your money.
+As mentioned, it’s typically used for receiving monthly payments, such as salaries, allowing you to pay your monthly bills quickly and easily.
+Checking accounts has the added benefit of keeping your funds safe.
+Carrying cash around or storing it in your home is generally considered risky – in case you lose your wallet or your home is burglarized, you cannot retrieve your money.

 With a checking account, your money is safely stored in a bank where you can still conveniently access it any time you like, but you don’t have to worry about losing it.
 Most checking accounts are insured by FDIC (Explained) for up to $250,000.
 There are a few ways that you can access the money you have in your checking account: